 Web Pages without Metadata

-When you encounter a web page that Zotero doesn't recognize, you'll need to enter some information manually.
-Open the Zotero Window and click the page icon to create a new item from the current page.
+Zotero works by recognizing descriptive information called metadata on the page you are viewing.
+When you encounter a web page that does not provide this information, this will be indicated by the lack of a Zotero icon in the address bar, you will need to add the page manually.
+To do this open the Zotero Window and click the page icon to create a new item from the current page.

 Once you save the page, edit the metadata in the right column to make sure it's accurate.

-Drag Files into Zotero
+Adding PDFs into Zotero

 Zotero can automatically detect metadata for PDFs on your computer.
 Drag a PDF into Zotero to add it to your library.